Federal Financial Assistance

 State Financial Assistance

 The State of California has funding programs available to assist businesses impacted by COVID-19.

 California Rebuilding Fund is a loan program to support California's small businesses.
 Those who employed 50 or less full-time equivalent employees (FTEs) and had gross revenues of less than $2.5 million or below in 2019 are eligible to apply.

-Disaster Relief Loan Guarantee Program provides guarantees for loans up to $50K for small business borrowers in declared disaster areas that may
+Disaster Relief Loan Guarantee Program provides guarantees for loans up to $50K for small business borrowers in declared disaster areas.

 CalCAP is a loan loss reserve program which may provide up to 100% coverage on losses as a result of certain loan defaults.
 Individual borrowers are limited to a maximum of $2.5 million enrolled over a 3-year period.
 Contact a Participating Lender to enroll.